konsumer/beebem/README.md

 ## What is patched

-To get the base-repo setup I originally  bdid this:
+To get the base-repo setup I originally  did this:

 ```sh
 wget http://beebem-unix.bbcmicro.com/download/beebem-0.0.13.tar.gz